18 Years and Under

 Thursday, 3 May - Educational Tour of Adelaide Oval

-For all Baseball Championships enquiries, please contact the School Sport Australia Baseball National Secretary Neil Barrowcliff:
+For all Baseball Championship enquiries, please contact the School Sport Australia National Baseball Advisor, Neil Barrowcliff:

 Phone: 02 9473 5000